architsharma97/dpo-rlaif/README.md

 1. Training reward models
 2. Bandit experiments comparing RLAIF and SFT (Figure 6 in the [paper](https://arxiv.org/abs/)).

-We first give a general description for every functions, and then we work through an exact example to fine-tune a LLM by SFT and DPO on AI feedback.
-The code here supports full fine-tuning for causal LLMs accessible through the transformers API.
-Checkout [Customizing training](#customizing-training) to fine-tune your own LLMs.
+We first give a general description for every function, and then we work through an exact example to fine-tune a LLM by SFT and DPO on AI feedback.
+The code here supports full fine-tuning for causal LLMs accessible through the HuggingFace transformers API.
+Check out [Customizing training](#customizing-training) to fine-tune your own LLMs.

 ## Generating Instruction-tuning Data
 Ensure that `OPENAI_API_KEY` or `ANTHROPIC_API_KEY` is setup before using the script.
 This script will generate completions for a filtered set of instructions from ShareGPT using the API, and dump the instruction-completion pairs in a json file in `<PROJECT_CACHE>`.
 An example command is given below:

-    python ai_completions.py --ai_model gpt4 --df 1.0
+    python ai_completions.py --ai_model gpt4 --data_fraction 1.0

-You can pass `claude` to `--ai_model` to generate completions using `Claude-v1`, and pass a fraction < 1 to `--df` to generate completions for fewer instructions.
+You can pass `claude` to `--ai_model` to generate completions using `Claude-v1`, and pass a fraction < 1 to `--data_fraction` to generate completions for fewer instructions.
 Note, that we already provide the instruction-tuning datasets used for our experiments along with this repository.

 ## Running SFT